AntSimi/py-eddy-tracker/doc/run_tracking.rst

     # Number of timestep for missing detection
     VIRTUAL_LENGTH_MAX: 3
-    # Minimal time to consider as a full track
+    # Minimal number of timesteps to consider as a long track
     TRACK_DURATION_MIN: 10

 To run: